forem/Battlesnake/README.md

 ## Todo

+- Better predict path of larger snakes
+- Zone off snakes
 - Change snake tactic depending on amount of snakes left and how long the game has been going
+- Update documentation
 - Keep track of wins/losses
-- Better predict path of larger snakes

 ## Running the Snake Locally